cyrusimap/cyrus-imapd/docsrc/imap/rfc-support.rst

     ..
 NOTE::

-        SSLv3 is considered inscure as it is vulnerable to POODLE.
+        SSLv3 is considered insecure as it is vulnerable to POODLE.

         Support for SSLv3 is being deprecated and removed.